dlatchx/opengl-es-go/README.md

 ### Ubuntu / Debian Dependencies

-The headers necessary for installing this and any of the [go-gl](https://github.com/go-gl) packages can be installed via:
+The necessary C headers and libraries for this and any of the [go-gl](https://github.com/go-gl) packages can be installed via:

 ```
 sudo apt-get install mesa-common-dev libgl1-mesa-dev libxrandr-dev \